Diamanta0412/Milestone-project-1/README.md

 ## GitHub Pages
 GitHub Pages have been used to deploy live versions of the website.

-1. Log in to GitHub and locate  [GitHub Repository:](https://github.com/Diamanta0412/Milestone-project-1)
+1. Log in to GitHub and locate  [GitHub Repository Active Gym:](https://github.com/Diamanta0412/Milestone-project-1)
 2. On the navigation bar locate "Settings" button on the menu.
 3. In the"Code and Automation" category on the left, find the "Pages" button.
 4. Find the "Source" section, change the button that says "none" to "deploy from a branch" and save.